tencentyun/intlcloud-documents/yehe_doc/中间件与通信/即时通信 IM/产品简介/用户资料与关系链/关系链管理_intl_en.md

 After user A adds user B to the blocklist, user A will unfriend user B (if they are friends), and users A and B cannot send friend requests to each other in the future.
 Each user can add up to 1,000 accounts to their IM blocklist.

-### Adding users to the blocklist
+### Adding users to a blocklist
-IM allows you to add users to the blocklist in batches.
+IM allows you to add multiple users to a blocklist at a time.
 For more information, see <a href="https://intl.cloud.tencent.com/document/product/1047/34911">Blocklisting Users</a>.

-### Removing users from the blocklist
+### Removing users from a blocklist
-IM allows you to remove users from the blocklist in batches.
+IM allows you to remove multiple users from a blocklist at a time.
 For more information, see <a href="https://intl.cloud.tencent.com/document/product/1047/34912">Unblocklisting Users</a>.

-### Pulling blocklist
+### Pulling a blocklist
 IM supports pulling a full blocklist by page.
 For more information, see <a href="https://intl.cloud.tencent.com/document/product/1047/34914">Pulling a Blocklist</a>.

-### Verifying blocklist
+### Verifying a blocklist
 IM supports two blocklist verification modes: one-way verification and two-way verification.